 It is assumed that by engaging with this service you are consenting to records being kept.

-- In order to provide the safest care for you or your child, there is a minimum amount of data that will be collected which includes an initial registration form.
+In order to provide the safest care for you or your child, there is a minimum amount of data that will be collected which may include an initial registration form.